Alishan Itinerary: How to Simplify This Part of Your Trip

 Sea of clouds at sunset from Ciyun Temple

 If by the time you get to Giant Loop Trail it’s already close to sunset time, you may want to stick around there to watch the sunset.
-Try to find this exact spot around Ciyun Temple, which has a nice view and possible sea of clouds.
+Try to find this exact spot around Ciyun Temple, which has a nice view and possible sea of clouds (see photo above).

 You’ll miss the last train from Shenmu Station back to Alishan station, but you can walk back to the tourist village via the car road from Shouzhen Temple to Alishan.
 Heads up that reception is spotty or sometimes doesn’t work in the area.

-If you still have lots of time before sunset, take the train from Shenmu Station back to Alishan (or walk).
+If you still have lots of time before sunset and don’t want to wait around, take the train from Shenmu Station back to Alishan (or walk back).
 For an easy (but not the best) view of the sunset, go up to the second floor of Alishan train station.

 The sun setting beyond some mountains in Alishan